phillip-kruger/phillip-kruger.github.io/_posts/2018-08-08-microprofile_config.md

 (full example [here](https://github.com/phillip-kruger/microprofile-extentions/blob/master/config-ext/src/main/resources/META-INF/services/org.eclipse.microprofile.config.spi.ConfigSource))

-Above is a fairly simple example, just keeping config value in a static map.
+Above is a fairly simple example, just keeping config values in a static map.
 You can then create a JAX-RS service ([example](https://github.com/phillip-kruger/microprofile-extentions/blob/master/config-ext/src/main/java/com/github/phillipkruger/microprofileextentions/config/MemoryConfigApi.java)) to add and remove values from this map.

 But what if you want a more complex config source?
 One that itself needs configuration ?

-# Using MicroProfile Config Api to configure your own MicroProfile Config Source.
+# Using MicroProfile Config to configure your own MicroProfile Config Source.

 For example, if we want a Config source that find the values in [etcd](https://coreos.com/etcd/), we also need to configure the etcd server details.
 The good news is we can use the Config Api for that !

-However, Config Source implementation is not a CDI Bean, so you can not ```@Inject``` the values.
+However, Config Source implementations is not CDI Beans, so you can not ```@Inject``` the values.
 You also need to ignore yourself (i.e when configuring your source do not look at your source, else you will be in an endless loop)

 To get the Config without CDI is very easy: